Abel-Slk/conFusion-React-Firebase/README.md

 # restaurant-app-react-firebase

 A restaurant website with a React + Redux frontend and a Firebase backend.
-Users can log in using their username and password or quickly sign up / log in using their Google account.
+Users can log in using their username and password or using their Google account.
 Logging in enables users to add comments to the dishes in the menu, as well as add dishes to their personal list of favorites.

 The app is hosted at: https://confusionserver-b29fc.web.app